 Some substances affect the body in more severe ways, which can create particular risks during the detoxification process.
 Some of the symptoms of withdrawal from various drugs or alcohol are similar, but there are unique concerns associated with different substances, such as:

 - Alcohol.
-When a heavy drinker suddenly stops or significantly reduces their alcohol intake, they may experience a combination of physical and emotional symptoms, from mild anxiety and fatigue to nausea.
+When heavy drinker suddenly stops or significantly reduces their alcohol intake, they may experience a combination of physical and emotional symptoms, from mild anxiety and fatigue to nausea.
 Delirium tremens (DTs) is an intense form of alcohol withdrawal that involves sudden and severe mental or nervous system changes.

 - Opiates/Opioids.
-There are numerous symptoms of withdrawal from painkiller medications, including anxiety, increased respiratory rate, sweating, tearing or crying, runny nose, restlessness, anorexia and irritability.
-In more severe cases, symptoms of advanced withdrawal include insomnia, nausea and vomiting, diarrhea, weakness, abdominal cramps, rapid heartbeat, high blood pressure and muscle/bone pain.
+There are numerous symptoms of withdrawal from painkiller medications, including anxiety, increased respiratory rate, sweating, tearing or crying, runny nose, restlessness, anorexia, and irritability.
+In more severe cases, symptoms of advanced withdrawal include insomnia, nausea and vomiting, diarrhea, weakness, abdominal cramps, rapid heartbeat, high blood pressure, and muscle/bone pain.

 - Cocaine.
 Withdrawal from cocaine is rarely serious, but it produces a number of very unpleasant side effects, which can last for a week or two.
-Side effects may include, depression, anxiety, chills, body aches, tremors and shakiness, pain, inability to feel pleasure, exhaustion, challenges in concentration and intense craving for the drug.
+Side effects may include, aggression, depression, anxiety, chills, body aches, tremors and shakiness, pain, inability to feel pleasure, exhaustion, challenges in concentration, and intense craving for the drug.

 - Heroin.
 Symptoms of withdrawal from heroin typically peak in severity within 48 and 72 hours after the last dose.
-Many people who go through heroin withdrawal report physical symptoms similar to a terrible case of the flu, but can also involve things like insomnia, diarrhea, cold flashes, nausea and vomiting, bone pain and involuntary kicking movements.
+Many people who go through heroin withdrawal report physical symptoms similar to a terrible case of the flu but can also involve things like insomnia, diarrhea, cold flashes, nausea and vomiting, bone pain, and involuntary kicking movements.

 These are just a few examples involving some of the more commonly abused substances.
-All of this highlights the importance for medically supervised, inpatient detoxification.
+All of this highlights the importance of medically supervised, inpatient detoxification.
 When a medical detox protocol is followed, these and other withdrawal symptoms are minimized or even eliminated.
-This approach to detox allows the patient to be closely and safely monitored, prevents further use of the substance and can increase the speed and success of the detox process.
+This approach to detox allows the patient to be closely and safely monitored, prevents further use of the substance, and can increase the speed and success of the detox process.